 There is more than one way to grip the VersaTip, though I prefer a pencil grip for precision applications.
 Since I used it with the lock on, I moved my fingers away from the ignition and to eliminate some of the awkwardness of having a finger over it.
 This was a comfortable working position for both precision and non-precision applications.
 You may find yourself sliding your grip down just slightly to avoid a pressure point that is created by the plastic guard around the collar.

 Parting Comments and Recommendations on the Dremel VersaTip

 The Dremel VersaTip finds its niche with soldering applications.
-It’s also solid in its role with various heat blowing applications.
+It’s also solid in its role with various heat-blowing applications.
 For these reasons, electricians will particularly find this to be an attractive tool to carry as a quicker option than having to find an outlet or run an extension cord.
 There are some plumbing applications here that the lightweight and compact size lend itself to as well.

 The limitations on the Dremel VersaTip will primarily lie with run time.
-75 minutes of heat on low will leave heavier users refilling a couple times a day.
+75 minutes of heat on low will leave heavier users refilling a couple of times a day.
 While that may be inconvenient for some, the torch is still pretty efficient.
-A 5.5 ounce canister of Benzomatic butane (Dremel doesn’t offer refills at this time) will run about $5 and should fill the VersaTip at least 15 times.
+A 5.5-ounce canister of Benzomatic butane (Dremel doesn’t offer refills at this time) will run about $5 and should fill the VersaTip at least 15 times.

 For users that are primarily using this as a soldering tool, it’s easy to put in your tool bag or backpack secured by an elastic strap.
 Just keep a can of butane refill in there as well.
-The case is nice and does a great job of securely holding the tips, but it is a little bulky to keep in your grab and go kits.
+The case is nice and does a great job of securely holding the tips, but it is a little bulky to keep in your grab-and-go kits.
 Around the shop or the house, however, I really like having everything together and secured.